Wicky2001/Keeper_App/README.md

 - User authentication
 - Cloud storage for note data
 - Collaboration features
-- [Other planned features]

 ## Contributing

-If you'd like to contribute to Keeper App, please read our [contribution guidelines](link-to-contribution-guidelines).
+If you'd like to contribute to Keeper App, contact me.

 ## Contact

-For questions or support, you can reach out to [Your Name] at [Your Email Address].
+For questions or support, you can reach out to Wickramarathna at pmwickramaratna@gmail.com.

 ---